Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Experiments: MOTSP

 \subsubsection{Performance of Learning-based Approaches for MOTSP}

 To evaluate the performance of different learning-based approaches, we tested them which were trained with 20 nodes and 50 nodes on 128 random instances of MOTSP-20 and MOTSP-50, respectively.
-DAM and ML-DAM with $T$-step mean that we used DAM and ML-DAM to update the random model and meta-model for each subproblem with $T$ steps, respectively.
-For DAM(transfer) with $T$-step, we first applied DAM to update the initial model with $5000$ steps for the first subproblem with weight $\lambda^{1}=(0, 1)$.
-Then we used DAM to update the model obtained by the previous submodel with $T$ steps for each of the remaining subproblems.
+AM and ML-AM with $T$-step mean that we used AM and ML-AM to update the random model and meta-model for each subproblem with $T$ steps, respectively.
+For AM-T with $T$-step, we first applied AM to update the initial model with $5000$ steps for the first subproblem with weight vector $\lambda^{1}=(0, 1)$.
+Then the next model is obtained by the previous submodel with $T$ update steps for each of the remaining $99$ subproblems.

-Table \ref{tb:20-50-HV} shows the average performance in terms of the Hypervolume (HV) and the number of non-dominated solutions ($|$NDS$|$) on $128$ random instances.
-HV is an important indicator to comprehensively evaluate the convergence and diversity of PF.
-NDS can reflect the diversity of PF when HV values are close to each other.
+Table \ref{tb:20-50-HV} shows the average performance in terms of HV and $|$NDS$|$ on $128$ random instances.
 The reference point for calculating HV is set to $(30, 30)$ for both MOTSP-20 and MOTSP-50.

-From Table \ref{tb:20-50-HV}, we find that by only taking 10 update steps, ML-DAM can generate very promising solutions.
-It significantly outperforms DAM with thousands of update steps.
-Compared with DAM(transfer), ML-DAM still shows better performance when the same number of steps is updated.
-The results also suggest that ML-DAM with a proper update steps (e.g., 100 steps) is competent to produce PF with good convergence and diversity.
-Since the same network architecture is adopted, the running time (testing time) of these methods is similar and omitted in the table.
+From this table, we find that by only taking 10 update steps, ML-AM can generate very promising solutions.
+It significantly outperforms AM with thousands of update steps.
+Compared with AM-T, ML-AM still shows better performance in terms of both HV and $|$NDS$|$ when the same number of update steps is considered.
+The results also suggest that ML-AM with a proper update steps (e.g., 100 steps) is competent to produce PF with good convergence and diversity.
+Since the same network architecture is adopted, the running time of these methods is similar under the same update steps.